Handling sign language transcription system with the computer-friendly numerical multilabels: Decision Tree-based HamNoSys parser

 \subsection{Example usage}

-The open-source code is implemented in Python programming language, making it more flexible and user-friendly and providing the opportunity to incorporate commonly used Python libraries such as Pandas.
+The open-source code is implemented in Python programming language, making it more flexible and user-friendly and allowing it to incorporate commonly used Python libraries such as Pandas.

-The package consists of two main scripts: \textit{parse-hamnosys}, which is the main driver, and \textit{hamnosys\_dicts}, which is the dictionary file.
-The \textit{parse-hamnosys} script can be used to convert a HamNoSys encoding to numerical labels.
-It requires arguments indicating the source file containing HamNoSys notation, destination files that will separately contain successfully and not successfully parsed results.
-Moreover, there are two optional arguments that specify the names of columns in the input and output text files.
+The package consists of two main scripts: \textit{parse-hamnosys}, which is the primary driver, and \textit{hamnosys\_dicts}, which is the dictionary file.
+The \textit{parse-hamnosys} script can be used to convert a HamNoSys encoding into numerical labels.
+It requires arguments indicating the source file containing HamNoSys notation and destination files that separately contain successfully and not successfully parsed results.
+Moreover, two optional arguments specify the names of columns in the input and output text files.

 Listing~\ref{lst:parse} gives an example of the command to use the parser with the mentioned above parameters.
 As a result, two files, \textit{source.txt} and \textit{error.txt}, will be generated.
 The first of them contains correctly parsed glosses with their classes.
-The other one contains glosses that were not parsed properly.
+The other one includes glosses that were not parsed correctly.

 Table~\ref{tab:results} presents a few examples from two different datasets.
-The example 1 stands for word $E \Pi I \Sigma K E \Upsilon A Z \Omega$ and comes from GSLL dataset.
+The example 1 stands for word $E \Pi I \Sigma K E \Upsilon A Z \Omega$ (encoded as \textit{7 0 0 0 0 0 5 2 0 4 NaN 0 0 0 1 6 2 0 4 NaN NaN 0 13 0}, which each position of numerical label is related to specific HamNoSys block) and comes from GSLL dataset.
 The second example comes from Basic Lexicon dataset and stands for word \textit{know}.
+The term NaN emphasizes that a given feature of a gloss was not specified in the HamNoSys string.